JiggityMaggotKetamynes/Chips/ScriptYC.md

 C: Chips -
 Smart-contract crypto for trading, finance, and retail that allows our users to execute ANY pair trade ANY two commodities, and gain yields through staking

-D: Yea, I spend a good amount time, every week, trading perpetuals swaps for Cypto and doing a lot of exploring on traditional FOREX markets.
-There's a lot of adjacent industries with sets of commodities, such as (oil, natural gas) (lumber, marble) that I was looking to directly trade.
+D: I'm a trader, specifcally perpetuals swaps for Cypto and do a lot of exploringon traditional FOREX markets.
+And what I've noticed is there's a lot of adjacent industries with sets of commodities, such as (oil, natural gas) (lumber, marble) that I was looking to directly trade to test correlations.
 But I realized couldn't do so without executing two indepdent long and short positions denominated in dollars.

-(to *directly* trade to test for non-intrinsic linkage such as oil and natural gas, or lumber and marble. )

 C: To solve this: We propose a system to obviate the double trade, and allow true price discovey throgh our Chips coin, esssentially weighting one commodity in terms of the other.